art-app-mih/Object-detection-spectrogram/README.md

 Xml_to_csv.py helps convert XML rectangle data in CSV and then it possible to process these data using pandas.

-Sand_detection.ipynb contains notebook, which wrtiten in Google Colab (This allows you to use the free GPU that Google provides).
+Sand_detection.ipynb contains notebook, which wrtiten in Google Colab (This allows you to use the free GPU that Google provides).I've used torchvision’s FasterRCNN with a resnet50 backbone.